-- 2.1 This report updates Cabinet on the City Regional Sustainable Transport Settlement programme for the West Midlands as approved by WMCA Board on 14th January 2022 and in particular those projects that are either located in Sandwell or have significant implications for the borough.
-It also confirms the allocations to the Authority for 2023/24 for local network improvements and highway maintenance. - 2.2 The block allocations included in the CRSTS programme comprise the majority of the Council's capital programme of minor works, highway and bridge maintenance for financial year 2023/24 and the following three years of the settlement period. - 2.3 Approval is sought to the programme of works outlined in the recommendations.
+2.1 This report updates Cabinet on the City Regional Sustainable Transport Settlement programme for the West Midlands as approved by WMCA Board on 14th January 2022 and in particular those projects that are either located in Sandwell or have significant implications for the borough.

+- 2.2 The block allocations for Local Network Improvement and Maintenance included in the CRSTS programme comprise the majority of the Council's capital programme of minor works, highway and bridge maintenance for financial year 2024/25 and the following two years of the settlement period.
+These allocations are subject to ratification and approval by WMCA Board on 9th February. - 2.3 Subject to that WMCA Board ratification, approval is sought to the programme of works outlined in the recommendations.
 Details of individual schemes will be reported back to the appropriate Cabinet Member(s) for approval in due course.